mircealungu/mircea/essays/bitcoin-and-trust.md

 # Bitcoin - a Reminder of the Importance of Trust

+*(draft; work in progress)*

 The Danes tell about themselves that they do not have natural resources, but they have another resource that is very valuable and which explains part of their success: *trust*.
 I never understood this until i had to rent a car in Greece.

 Sometimes in 2018 I think, with friends we went to a rental place.
 A very friendly man welcomed us, and quickly asked us whether we wanted coffee.
 We accepted to some espresso-based drinks and he quickly summoned a colleague and sent him for coffee.
 To our surprise, however, the colleague, instead of going in the kitchen for the coffee, went out in the street.
 After about 5 minutes he came back with large coffees that he had bought from a cafe down the street.
 Little did we know that large drinks were important: indeed, the process of renting that car was absolutely *kafka-esque*: it took probably more than one hour and required filling and signing a dozen forms, both by me and the lender himself.

 I think then I realized a little bit the importance of trust: in a culture where you can trust people, you can rent a car in 10 minutes; in a culture where trust is low, you have to spend hours and fill a dozen forms to do the same thing.